Federated Learning

 Definition

 Federated learning trains a model over decentralized data.
-Instead of uploading every local example into a central training set, a server sends a model or training task to participating clients.
+Instead of uploading every local example into a central training set, a coordinator sends a model or training task to participating clients.
 Each client computes an update using its own data, and the system aggregates updates into a revised shared model.

 The 2016 Google paper that introduced the modern framing described federated learning as a way to learn a shared model while training data remains distributed on mobile devices.
-The same pattern can be applied beyond phones: hospitals, banks, laboratories, vehicles, factories, and edge devices can collaborate without pooling all raw records in one database.
+The same pattern can be applied beyond phones: hospitals, banks, laboratories, vehicles, factories, public agencies, and edge devices can collaborate without pooling all raw records in one database.

 Basic Training Loop